 regional disaggregation of results shown in the main text;

-additional results on food production and land use change from the GLOBIOM model
+additional results and discussion on food production and land use change from the GLOBIOM model

 Additional notes on the LED scenario narrative related to Supply Side Transformations

 Inputs to MESSAGE

 For the upstream energy supply implications of LED we have used the IIASA MESSAGE model (see Methods section).
 Here we summarize the main input parametrizations of MESSAGE that drive the supply-side transformations in LED.